nordic-doki/fw-nrfconnect-nrf/samples/bluetooth/rpc_host/README.rst

 .. note::
    Currently a serialization of the :ref:`zephyr:bt_gap` and :ref:`zephyr:bluetooth_connection_mgmt` is supported.
-   The support for the :ref:`zephyr:bt_gatt` will be added in a future.

 The host (Network Core) is running full Bluetooth Low Energy stack.
 The application receives serialized function calls which are decoded and executed and next it sends a response data to the client (Application core).